Evan-Mangat/PM2.5-CMD-Line/README.md

 * --rate: Sampling rate in samples/minute (default = 1).
 * --apikey: API key for AQICN API (required).

-Example
+Example:
-To calculate the average PM2.5 values for stations within a map bound, use the following example (assuming one wants the default values for period at 5 minutes and rate at 1 sample: python script_name.py 49.28234795142009 -123.12047325624289 40.70726141581518 -74.0208910538649 --apikey YOUR_ACTUAL_API_KEY
+To calculate the average PM2.5 values for stations within a map bound, use the following example (assuming one wants the default values for period at 5 minutes and rate at 1 sample:
+python script_name.py 49.28234795142009 -123.12047325624289 40.70726141581518 -74.0208910538649 --apikey YOUR_ACTUAL_API_KEY

 Notes